Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 5. Examine Your Dog’s Pads.

 Don’t forget to check their dewclaws and clip them as necessary.
-Some owners forget to check these, causing painful ingrown nails to develop.
+Some owners forget to check these, and if they get too long, they can easily catch on things and get ripped or damaged.

 6. Repeat the Process With the Other Front Paw.

 Treats work well here, especially if you’ve taught your pet to use either paw to shake.
 It’s essential to examine these front paws carefully, especially if your pup likes to dig, as that makes them more prone to injury.
-Like people, dogs have a right-left paw preference.
-Humans are primarily right-handed, whereas it’s about 50/50 with canines.
+Like people, some dogs have a right-left paw preference.
+Humans are primarily right-handed, whereas it’s about 50/50 with canines, although just under 70% of dogs seem to exhibit this paw preference trait in the first place.

 7. Encourage Your Dog to Lie Down to Work on Their Back Feet.